Labor history of the United States

 The nature and power of organized labor in the United States is the outcome of historical tensions among counter-acting forces involving workplace rights, wages, working hours, political expression, labor laws, and other working conditions.
 Organized unions and their umbrella labor federations such as the AFL–CIO and citywide federations have competed, evolved, merged, and split against a backdrop of changing values and priorities, and periodic federal government intervention.

 In most industrial nations, the labor movement sponsored its own political parties, with the US as a conspicuous exception.
 Both major American parties vied for union votes, with the Democratic Party usually much more successful.
 Labor unions became a central element of the New Deal coalition that dominated national politics from the 1930s into the mid-1960s during the Fifth Party System.
 Liberal Republicans who supported unions in the Northeast lost power after 1964.
 In recent decades, an enduring alliance was formed between labor unions and the Democrats, whereas the Republican Party has become hostile to unions and collective bargaining rights.

 The history of organized labor has been a specialty of scholars since the 1890s, and has produced a large amount of scholarly literature focused on the structure of organized unions.
-In the 1960s, as social history gained popularity, a new emphasis emerged on the history of workers, including unorganized workers, and with special regard to gender and race.
-This is called "the new labor history".
+In the 1960s, the sub-field of new labor history that emerged as social history was gaining popularity broadly, with a new emphasis on the history of workers, including unorganized workers, and their gender and race.
 Much scholarship has attempted to bring the social history perspectives into the study of organized labor.

 By most measures, the strength of organized labor has declined in the United States over recent decades.

 Organized labor prior to 1900

 The history of labor disputes in America substantially precedes the Revolutionary period.
+Around 1619, when the first elections in the Virginia colony were held, the Polish craftsmen decided to refuse to work, on the basis that they were not allowed to vote.
 In 1636, for instance, there was a fishermen's strike on an island off the coast of Maine and in 1677 twelve carmen were fined for going on strike in New York City.
 However, most instances of labor unrest during the colonial period were temporary and isolated, and rarely resulted in the formation of permanent groups of laborers for negotiation purposes.
 Little legal recourse was available to those injured by the unrest, because strikes were not typically considered illegal.
-The only known case of criminal prosecution of workers in the colonial era occurred as a result of a carpenters' strike in Savannah, Georgia, in 1746.
+The only known case of criminal prosecution of workers in the colonial era occurred as a result of a carpenters' strike in Savannah in 1746.